sulmi/symfony-backup/README.md

 # symfony-backup
-Bash script for creating backup copies of some files and configuring the server for the symfony project.
+Bash script for creating backup copies of some files and configuring server for symfony project.